Josh Metellus

-Joshua Metellus (born January 21, 1998) is an American football strong safety for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Michigan.
+Joshua Metellus (born January 21, 1998) is an American professional football utility player for the Minnesota Vikings of the National Football League (NFL).
+He is currently listed as a safety.
+He played college football for the Michigan Wolverines, where he was twice named an All-Big Ten selection.
+He was selected by the Vikings in the 2020 NFL draft.

 College career

 After playing at Charles W. Flanagan High School, Metellus committed to Michigan on June 17, 2015, choosing the Wolverines over Colorado, Florida International, Middle Tennessee State and others.
 He had previously committed to Georgia Southern, but switched to Michigan after attending an affiliate camp, and Flanagan teammate Devin Bush Jr. later signed with Michigan as well.

-Metellus saw some action as a backup during his true freshman season at Michigan, and garnered honorable mention all-Big Ten during his sophomore season on the strength of three games started.
+Metellus saw some action as a backup during his true freshman season at Michigan, and garnered honorable mention all-Big Ten Conference during his sophomore season on the strength of three games started.

-After practicing at both free safety and strong safety in spring, his senior season included duties as an edge cover in the running game and a roaming safety in the passing game.
+After practicing at both free safety and strong safety in the spring, his senior season included duties as an edge cover in the running game and a roaming safety in the passing game.
 Metellus was named a team captain his senior season, and participated in the 2020 Senior Bowl and 2020 NFL Combine.